near/pagoda-console/backend/README.md

 npx prisma migrate reset
 ```

 To create a new migration.
-This will attempt to delete the Audit table since it cannot be defined in the Prisma schema.
+This will attempt to delete custom SQL entities (e.g. Audit table) since it cannot be defined in the Prisma schema.
 Please remove this code from your migration!

 ```
 npx prisma migrate dev --create-only